AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 A **Defect** refers to any flaw or issue in a software application that deviates from its intended behavior or specifications.

+### Error

+An **Error** denotes a coding mistake causing unintended outcomes.
+It encompasses issues like syntax errors, logic flaws, or design discrepancies, deviating from expected results.
+Detecting and rectifying these errors is vital for ensuring software reliability.
+ZeuZ emphasizes the importance of identifying and addressing errors to maintain robust software quality.

+### Fault

+A **Fault** is a flaw or or imperfection in the code that can trigger errors during software execution.
+These defects are static anomalies introduced during development, lying dormant until the software is in use.
+Detecting and fixing faults is essential to prevent errors and uphold the overall quality and reliability of the software.
+ZeuZ underscores the importance of identifying and rectifying faults for the creation of robust software products.

+### Failure

+A **Failure** occurs when the software's behavior deviates from the expected results during execution, highlighting discrepancies between actual and intended outcomes.
+Failures represent tangible manifestations of uncaught errors.
+Analyzing and addressing these failures is crucial for uncovering and rectifying underlying issues, ultimately improving the software's reliability and performance.
+ZeuZ underscores the importance of comprehensive testing to minimize failures and ensure the high quality of software products.

 ## Concepts related to Quality Assurance:

 ### Capability Maturity Model (CMM)